simcap/craftinc/README.md

 3. In the long run, a developers will always push the same kind of code that they see in the codebase.
 4. A central word document on the coding standard and pratices for a team or company is a heresy and is completely counter productive.

-A team should show the exemples to a newcomer.
-Otherwise they cannot expect him to have high standard

 ## The 3 items strategy

-Based on the hypothesis above.
+Strategy based on the hypothesis above.

 ### 3 coding practices only

-It should require not effort to retain those 3 simple rules.
-Still they have multiple hidden consequences & corrolaries.
+It should require not effort to retain those 3 simple rules. *Still they have multiple hidden consequences & corrolaries*.

-For each we specify the pros and the possible cons
+(For each we specify the pros and the possible cons)

 * SHORT CLASSES
     * \+ Enforce naturally the Single Responsiblity Principle